Background pattern

 Warnings and precautions

-Other medications and Carbocal
+Other medicines and Carbocal

-It is essential to inform your doctor if you are taking or have taken recently any of the following medications:
+It is important to inform your doctor if you are taking or have recently taken any of the following medicines:

-• Cardiac glycosides (heart medications)
+• Cardiac glycosides (heart medicines)

-• Levotiroxine (thyroid hormone)
+• Levothyroxine (thyroid hormone)

 • Iron, zinc, and strontium ranelate preparations

-• Tetracyclines and quinolones.
+• Tetracyclines and quinolones

-• Systemic corticosteroids (anti-inflammatory steroids)
+• Systemic corticosteroids (anti-inflammatory medicines derived from steroids)

 Pregnancy, breastfeeding, and fertility